nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: images/upgrade-2.png
    :scale: 75%
-   :alt: ownCloud upgrade wizard screen.
+   :alt: Nextcloud upgrade wizard screen.

 ..  note:: If you have a large Nextcloud installation and have shell access,
     you should use the ``occ upgrade`` command, running it as your HTTP user,